mathspace/feafea/Readme.md

 - **Filter**: A boolean expression.
 It is used to match against the attributes, rules, other filters and flags.
 Both inline and named filters are supported.
 - **Rule**: A rule is evaluated against a target to determine the variants of the feature flags.
-A rule is made up of a filter, a schedule and a split - all optional.
+A rule is made up of an optional filter.
   The rule applies if all of its components match.
 - **Rule Split**: A list of percentages that determine how to split the targets into different segments based on the target IDs.
 For each split, feature flag variants can be assigned.